San Agustin Romblon Travel Guide

 2. San Agustin Rizal and Tourism Park

-After it underwent a renovation, San Agustin Rizal and Tourism Park is now more instagrammable, cleaner and greener.
+After undergoing a renovation, San Agustin Rizal and Tourism Park is now more instagrammable, cleaner, and greener.
 This is now a safer and ideal playground for children.

 3. Busay Falls, located at Dubduban

-Dubduban-Bita Falls or Busay Falls (Some spell it as Busai Falls) is 3 kilometers away from San Agustin town proper.
-From the drop off up to the lowest level of the waterfalls, it will take a 10 to 15-minute hike.
+Dubduban-Bita Falls or Busay Falls (Some spell it as Busai Falls) is 3 kilometers away from San Agustin town.
+The drop-off to the lowest level of the waterfalls will take a 10 to 15-minute hike.
 The farther you get, the harder the hike gets.
 The rock wall formations, especially in falls nos.
 4 and 5, are incredibly remarkable.

 4. Mt.
 Payaopao – the 2nd tallest mountain in the province of Romblon

-The second highest mountain in the whole province of Romblon, Mt.
+The second highest mountain in Romblon, Mt.
 Payaopao, is also known as Tablas Summit.
 Its shape is similar to a volcano.
-The first stop of your climb will be an open meadow hill where you can already get a view of the Carmen Bay.
-After going through steeper incline, the peak of the mountain will be more rewarding.
+The first stop of your climb will be an open meadow hill where you can already get a view of Carmen Bay.
+After going through a steeper incline, the peak of the mountain will be more rewarding.

-You can ask for a local tour guide who can accompany you in Mt.
+You can ask for a local tour guide who can accompany you to Mt.
 Payaopao.
-This though may not be an ideal hiking place for kids.
-Average hike time can take four hours.
+This, though, may not be an ideal hiking place for kids.
+The average hike time can take four hours.